 On the 5 year graph the 2nd to last column on the right is what we are looking at.
 For some reason the 1985 Fleer Don Mattingly has gone up dramatically.
 Why?
 I don’t know.
 But everything that went up 50% or more had a PSA 10 pop % of 6.36 and lower.
 Scarcity is what is driving the prices to go up.
 Surprised that the Topps Mcgwire isn’t higher.
 I believe this indicates that it is slightly undervalued.
 But let’s look at the 10 year graph below to get a better idea of what is going on.

 The 10 year %, the last column to the right, makes it more obvious what you should do.
 If you had bought all of these cards at the average price 10 years ago, you wouldn’t have lost money today.
 Outside of the Fleer Kirby Puckett the worst you would have done is around 23%.
 Not bad!
 What this is showing is that Topps and Topps Tiffany reign supreme.
 While scarcity is a factor it’s not the driving force.
 Brand is what drives these prices with Topps Tiffany holding the 3 out of 5 spots and out of the top 10 topps or topps tiffany are in 8 out of 10 spots.
 But again nothing is screaming buy me outside of the 1985 Topps Mark Mcgwire Card.
-His Tiffany cards has gone up 76%, but he regular Topps card has only gone up 42%.
+His Tiffany cards has gone up 76%, but his regular Topps card has only gone up 42%.
 Not a terrible return.

 So, what should you do?
 What I take out of this is that you should have bought them all.
 Yes, you heard me right.
 How would you be able to truly predict which card will be the most valuable?
 Not one of these cards lost value over the last 10 years.
 If you had bought one card of each at a total value of $3,375.25 and then sold them after 10 years at their average price, it would come out to $12,530.00.
 That would be a rate of return of 37%!
 This would be an amazing return on any investment, especially mid 80’s junk era cards.
 I am still a firm believer in scarcity in a card, but their are other factors involved which we can’t predict.
 But by buying a portfolio of cards you are reducing risk and minimizing your losses.